Meet Leslie Byberg

 Subscribe to Investor News and stay informed about the latest investor initiatives, topical issues, educational resources, key dates and investor warnings and alerts.

 This past June, Leslie Byberg was named the Executive Director of the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 This new position comes after more than a decade of working within various branches of the OSC.
 The Investor Office sat down with Leslie to discuss her priorities, new investor protection initiatives and the importance of considering the investor perspective.

 I’m a lawyer by background, my career started somewhat typically in private practice at a Bay Street law firm, where I worked for 6 years.
 Prior to joining the OSC in 2003 I held a regulatory affairs position at an association for the investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition funds industry, so I learned a lot about the industry there but also had a lot of interactions with regulators.
 I did that for five and a half years and got to work on some great things, but then I started to think of where I should go next with this experience and the OSC was the right fit.